 General Motors and Ford Motors are great examples of implementing IoT solutions for enterprises.
 They give them exoskeleton vests to help them with the overhead jobs that require them to lift heavy objects and weights.

 A laser scanner also watches how vehicles and equipment move in warehouses and storage areas to find objects that stick out.
 So, it helps keep people and things from getting hurt in significant accidents.

-Wearable devices with sensors can also help medical staff and rescue teams during significant accidents.
+Healthcare IoT solutions such as wearable devices with sensors can also help medical staff and rescue teams during significant accidents.
 Devices connected to the Internet of Things (IoT) collect essential data that people can use to avoid fatal accidents and help rescue workers in emergencies.
 Wearable IoT devices can use GPS to find the exact location of injured or trapped workers, which speeds up their rescue.

 You can also invest in healthcare app development.
 Then, the employee’s health data will be transmitted directly to the app via sensors.
 That way, it will be easier to make quick, life-saving decisions for workers.

 IoT devices, when integrated with artificial intelligence, may give insights into areas of potential cost savings that can then be acted upon.
 It employs predictive analysis to avert machine breakdowns on an unprecedented scale, which would otherwise result in downtime and expensive repairs.

 A smart building, for example, can do the following:

 - Use Internet of Things devices (sensors, software, and so on);

 - Give insights into use patterns and trends and improve these aspects.